Katie-McHugh/regulation_of_aging/code/README.md

 **number prefixes indicate sequential scripts**

 1) 00_SNPs_filter_maf&cov.R contains the script used to filter the preliminary SNP table for minor allele frequencies and coverage.
+Output sent to "clean" folder as GWAS_SNPS_cov20_maf05.csv.
 2) 00_indels_filter_maf&cov.R contains the script used to filter the preliminary indel table for minor allele frequencies and coverage.
+Output sent to "clean" folder as indels_cov20_maf05.csv.
-3) 00_founder_info.R contains code to generate a table of information for the founder haplotypes.
+3) 00_founder_info.R contains code to generate a table of information for the founder haplotypes using founder_states.txt file (generated from an earlier experiment).
-4) 01_CMHtest_SNPdata.R contains the script used to run the CMH test for the SNP data
+4) 01_CMHtest_SNPdata.R contains the script used to run the CMH test on GWAS_SNPS_cov20_maf05.csv for the SNP data.
+Output is sent to results folder.
-5) 01_indels_cmhtest.R contains the script used to run the CMH test for the indel data
+5) 01_indels_cmhtest.R contains the script used to run the CMH test for the indel data, output to results folder.
 6) 01_freq&cov_matrix.R contains code to generate a table of frequency and coverage values at each SNP position used to create plots in the 02_freq&cov_plots.R script.
+Output to data/clean.
 7) 01_Haplotype_estimation_eNotebook_version.R is the script that was used to estimate the haploype frequencies for each replicate.
-This script was transferred over after use, and was used iteratively to run for each chromosome and then they were all bound together into a single file.
+This script was transferred over to repository after use.
+It was used iteratively to run for each chromosome and then they were all bound together into a single file for each founder (founderXX_10kb_cov20_maf5.txt) and deposited in the "temp" folder.
 8) 02_nuclearSNPs_ManhattanPlot.R is the script used to generate a manhattan plot for the nuclear SNPs
 9) 02_mitoSNPs_ManhattanPlot.R is the script used to generate a manhattan plot for the mitochondrial SNPs
 10) 02_indels_nuclear_manhattan.R is the script used to generate a manhattan plot for the nuclear indels